frederic-perez/AmE-dictionary/data/dictionary.md

 __stricture__ _n_ :three::hammer: _The strictures on women's behavior were easing._
 __stridence__ :two::hammer:
 __strife__ _n_ :nine: Angry or bitter disagreement over fundamental issues; conflict. _Syn_ conflict, friction, discord, disagreement _Strife within the community._ :es: lucha, contienda
+__strike a chord__ _idiom_ Trigger a feeling or memory, as in _That poem strikes a chord in all those touched by the Holocaust._ This term alludes to striking the strings or keys of a musical instrument.
 __Strike Force__ _n_ A group or team, as of law-enforcement agents, who are assigned to one special problem.
 __strike<sup>1</sup>__ _n_ __4a__ A cessation of work by employees in support of demands made on their employer, as for higher pay or improved conditions. __b__ A temporary stoppage of normal activity undertaken as a protest.
 __strike<sup>2</sup>__ _v_ :two::hammer: _The United States is looking to strike trade deals in countries like Vietnam._